Rental Property Income

 Examples of verification that can be used for rental property include, and are not limited to, any of the following:

-Rental lease agreements
+●Rental lease agreements

-Bank records
+●Bank records

-Court records or court orders
+●Court records or court orders

-Current check reflecting gross income (Do not copy federal government checks)
+●Current check reflecting gross income (Do not copy federal government checks)

-Federal or state tax forms
+●Federal or state tax forms

-Statement from the agency or payer providing the income
+●Statement from the agency or payer providing the income

-Obtaining documented or collateral contact verification may cause harm or undue hardship(g) for the participant.
+●Participant statement verification can be used when obtaining documented or collateral contact verification may cause harm or undue

-When all of the following occur:
+all of the following occur:

-Other attempts to obtain the verification have failed.
+Attempts to obtain the verification from an acceptable source are unsuccessful.
 This includes documented and collateral contact verification.

-The participant statement is not questionable(g).
+The participant’s statement is not

 Examples of verification that can be used for self-employment income and expenses include, and are not limited to, any of the following:

-Bookkeeping records
+●Bookkeeping records

-Business ledgers listing income amounts received and expenses incurred
+●Business ledgers listing income amounts received and expenses incurred

-Actual receipts
+●Actual receipts

-Contracts for work
+●Contracts for work

-Statements from patrons and companies
+●Statements from patrons and companies

-Most recent Internal Revenue Service (IRS) U.S. Individual Income Tax Return (1040) form.
+●Most recent Internal Revenue Service (IRS) U.S. Individual Income Tax Return (1040) form.
 Below are common IRS Schedule forms that the participant may provide in addition to the 1040:

 Schedule C, Profit or Loss From Business